 Moving can fire up a rollercoaster of emotions.
 The early rush of excitement may give way to stress over the looming to-do list of all that needs to happen before the big move.

-Like with any life transition, moving requires a lot of preparation.
-Thankfully, there are numerous ways to prep for and streamline the moving process—both before and during the move.
+Like any life transition, moving requires a lot of preparation.
+Thankfully, there’s no shortage of ways to help streamline the process.

-Below are some tips that could make moving more efficient (and less of a headache)—including a guide of common costs tied to packing and moving.
-Here’s a helpful moving checklist, as well.
+Below are some tips that could make moving more efficient, including a guide to common costs to prepare for.

 How to Streamline a Move